 Based on local knowledge, there is a need to re-evaluate the existing TAH relative to the management goal.
-Taloyoak hunters are requesting an increase in harvesting opportunities to keep the muskox number relatively low so they can preserve the caribou calving ground.
-This task is impossible without reassessing the muskox population of MX08, revisiting the TAH, and making sure that there is incentive in place to reach the harvesting rate.
-Thus, this project aims to first provide an update of current muskox surveys, the Nunavut wide monitoring approach will be used.
+Taloyoak hunters are requesting an increase in harvesting opportunities to keep the muskox population relatively low so they can preserve the caribou calving grounds.
+A reassessment of the muskox population in MX-08 is necessary to revisit the TAH.
+It is also important to make sure that there is enough incentive in place to reach the harvesting rate in order to achieve the goal of keeping the muskox population relatively low.
+Thus, this project aims to first provide an update of the current muskox population in the muskox management unit MX08.
+Consistent with other muskox surveys, the Nunavut wide monitoring approach will be used.
 This scientific information will be provided and paired with traditional knowledge to review existing management strategies and promote a sustainable harvest of muskox for future generations of Inuit allowing for the co-habitation of caribou and muskox on the Boothia Peninsula.